pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-advanced-route/README.md

 Take the elevator to 10F.

-Get the Silph Carbos if you have 5 Speed DV.
+> Get the Silph Carbos if you have 5 Speed DV.

 Get TM26 and Rare Candy and Dig out.

 Bike west to Snorlax.

-*Stacking Carbos* Snorlax Menu w/ 0, 5-7, or (11-12) Speed DV:
+Snorlax Menu (0 or 1 Carbos)
-- *skip using super repel* and *skip the cycling road rare candy*
-- Good HP Menu:
-   - Swap Slot 4 Parlyz Heal down 11 w/ Rare Candy, down 2 Poke Flute
-   - *only if 5 Speed DV* menu again in the house to use all 3 rare candies
-- Bad HP Menu:
-   - Toss Slot 4 Parlyz Heal
-   - Swap Slot 4 HM01 down 10 w/ Rare Candy, down 2 Poke Flute

-Snorlax Menu (standard):
 - Use slot 3 Super Repel
 - Down 1 swap Parlyz Heal down 11 with Rare Candy
 - Go down 2 use Poke Flute
-   - Run from Snorlax and Get the hidden Rare Candy.
+- Run from Snorlax
+- Get the hidden Rare Candy.

+Snorlax Menu (2 or 3 Carbos)
+- *skip using super repel* and *skip the cycling road rare candy*
+- Good HP: Swap Slot 4 Parlyz Heal down 11 w/ Rare Candy, down 2 Poke Flute
+- Bad HP: Toss Slot 4 Parlyz Heal, Swap Slot 4 HM01 down 10 w/ Rare Candy, down 2 Poke Flute
+- *only if 3 Carbos and good hp* menu again in the house to use all 3 rare candies

 Get the PPUP.

 Get on the bike and cut both trees to enter the Safari Zone.

+> Safari Menu Candy Guidelines:
+> If 0 or 1 Carbos, then use 1-3 out of 4 candies,
+> but if you skipped silph red bar, then use 2 candies in Safari Menu.
-> If 0, 6-7, or (11-12) SPD DV, then typically we want to use all 3 out of 3 Rare Candies in Safari Menu to stack Carbos if you keep red bar.
+> If Good HP & 2 Carbos, then use all 3 out of 3 Rare Candies in Safari Menu.
-> If on TOSS strats, then we are using either 1 or 2 out of 3 candies and swapping Potion w/ TM26.
+> If Bad HP & 2 Carbos (tossed Parlyz Heal), then use 1-2 out of 3 candies.

-*Stacking Carbos* Safari / EQ Menu w/0, 5-7, or (11-12) Speed DV:
+Safari Menu (0 or 1 Carbos):
+- Use slot 3 Super Repel
+- Down 1 use Rare Candy x1-3
+- Down 1 swap HM01 down 14 with TM26
+- Down 1 to use PP UP on slot 1 Horn Drill
-- Good HP Menu:
+- Bike

+Safari Menu (2-3 Carbos + good HP):
-  - Slot 4 use all rare candies (if you haven't already)
+- Slot 4 use all Rare Candies (if you haven't already)
 - Slot 3 Super Repel
 - Down 1 Swap HM01 down w/ TM26
 - Down 1 PPUP
 - Bike

-- Bad HP Menu:
+Safari Menu (2 Carbos + bad HP / already tossed Parlyz Heal)
 - Slot 3 Super Repel
-  - Down 1 rare candy x1-2
+- Down 1 Rare Candy x1-2
 - Down 3 swap Potion w/ TM26
 - Down 1 PPUP
 - Bike

-Safari / EQ Menu (standard):
-- Use slot 3 Super Repel
-- Down 1 use Rare Candy x1-3
-- Down 1 swap HM01 down 14 with TM26
-- Down 1 to use PP UP on slot 1 Horn Drill
-- Bike

-Get the Carbos if 0, 5-7, or (11-12) SPD DV
+> Get the Safari Carbos if 0, 5-7, or (11-12) Speed DV

 Menu in Zone 3
 - Slot 3 Super Repel
 - Down 2 TM26 Earthquake over slot 2 Rock Slide

 Get the Gold Teeth, get HM03, and exit the house.
 - Use Dig.
-- Fly back to Fuschia City (down 2).ij
+- Fly back to Fuschia City (down 2)
-- Bike to Koga's gym.
+- Bike to Koga's gym

 Juggler #1:
 - Drowzee: EQ
 - Drowzee: EQ